Segmentation-free PVC for Cardiac SPECT using a Densely-connected Multi-dimensional Dynamic Network: Methodology

 The attention mechanism used to obtain $a_{spa}$, $a_{in}$, and $a_{out}$ is adapted from the squeeze-and-excitation attention proposed by Hu \textit{et al.} \cite{hu_squeeze-and-excitation_2018}.
 The input features $x$ are first squeezed along spatial dimension using a global average pooling (GAP) operation ($\mathrm{GAP}(x)\in\mathbb{R}^{1\times1\times1\times C_{in}}$), followed by a fully connected (FC) layer and a rectified linear unit (ReLU) as the activation function.
 Another FC layer is used to project the output from the previous FC layer to the size of the attention values, followed by a sigmoid activation function to squeeze the attention values between 0 and 1.
 The 2 FC layers contain $2n$ and $n$ neurons, where $n=k^3$ for $a_{spa}$, $n=C_{in}$ for $a_{in}$, and $n=C_{out}$ for $a_{out}$.
 A graphical illustration of the proposed multi-dimensional dynamic convolutional with kernel size $3\times3\times3$ (i.e., $k=3$) is presented in Fig. \ref{fig1}.
 The attention mechanism used for the convolutional kernels is also presented in Fig. \ref{fig1}.

 With proposed DC-Dy mechanism, three attention values are obtained based on input features of all preceding layers.
-Specifically, in $l^{th}$ layer, the input features $x_l^{in}$ contains information from the previous layer ($(l-1)^{th}$) and all the preceding layers ($1^{st}$ to $(l-2)^{th}$ layers).
-Formulated in \eqref{eq4}, to avoid introducing additional parameters and memory burden, features are combined using additions:
+Specifically, with the DC mechanism, the three attention weights (i.e., $a_{spa}$, $a_{in}$, and $a_{out}$) are obtained using feature maps from the previous layer ($(l-1)^{th}$) and all the preceding layers ($1^{st}$ to $(l-2)^{th}$ layers).
+Note that the DC mechanism only affects the three attention weights for convolutional kernels but not the input to the convolutional layers.
+Formulated in \eqref{eq4}, to avoid introducing additional parameters and memory burden, features for attention weights calculations are combined using additions:

-where $x_l^{in}$ and $x_l$ denote input features to the $l^{th}$ layer, and output features from the $l^{th}$, respectively.
+where $x_l^{in}$ and $x_l$ denote input features to the $l^{th}$ layer for attention weights calculations, and output features from the $l^{th}$, respectively.
 Note that by using \eqref{eq4}, features from the $(l-1)^{th}$ layer has the largest weight when calculating the three attention values for the $l^{th}$ layer, and weights of all preceding layers gradually diminish.
 Intuitively, features that are the closest to the $l^{th}$ layer should contribute most to the attention calculations.
-For the $1^{st}$ layer, the input image volume is used to calculate three attention values. \\
+For the $1^{st}$ layer, the input image volume is used to calculate three attention values.
+Feature maps are resized for dimension matching before (\ref{eq4}). \\